-- Disaster Recovery Plans created under this policy - Risk Assessments and Business Impact Analyses conducted in support of this policy - Disaster Recovery exercises to be conducted in support of this policy or an associated plan. - The management of any activities concerned with the mitigation of the impact of an ongoing disaster incident. - Communications in relation to any disaster recovery activity encompassed by this policy.
+- Disaster Recovery Plans created under this policy - Risk Assessments and Business Impact Analyses conducted in support of this policy - Disaster Recovery exercises and testing to be conducted in support of this policy or an associated plan.
+The frequency and outcome of tests and exercises is stored as part of the DR plan documentation set. - The management of any activities concerned with the mitigation of the impact of an ongoing disaster incident. - Communications in relation to any disaster recovery activity encompassed by this policy.

-For the purposes of this policy, the term Disaster Recovery Plan may refer to a collection of any or all of the above-mentioned documents.
+For the purposes of this policy, the term Disaster Recovery Plan may refer to a collection of any or all the above-mentioned documents.